marksteve/resume/resume.md

 #### Senior data engineer (2017-present)

 - Designed and built data infrastructure for various types of organizations
-- Implemented data visualizations using React, D3 and Leaflet
+- Developed complex data visualizations for storytelling and client projects
+- Established best practices for software and data engineering
 - Built internal dashboards powered by data from Slack for operations
-- Established best practices for software and data engineering

 ### [Mashup Garage (http://mashupgarage.com)](http://mashupgarage.com)